gabdelab/hnparser/README.md

 ## Third-party libraries

-The exercice doesn't advise to use third-party libraries, so here everything is done using go standard libs.
+The exercice doesn't advise to use third-party libraries, so here everything is done using go standard libs, except:
+- github.com/pkg/errors which allows to wrap errors in order to keep context
+- github.com/stretchr/testify which allows to easily assert and require in tests.
-Otherwise, the following libraries could be helpful:
+  Basically this only provides helpers to reduce the amount of boilerplate code in go tests, which is crucial in my opinion Otherwise, the following libraries could be helpful:
 - a router like gorilla/mux or gin-gonic/gin - I personnally would recommend gin for its ease of use
-- a tester lib like stretchr/testify, as it brings mock features, the ability to assert or require, and it increases lisibility in tests which is crucial in my opinion

 ## Open questions